fernandoh33/Gene-flow-in-carrots/pop.genomics.md

 #plot pca differentiating wild and cultivated samples

 #run abba-baba test to identify populations with evidence of gene flow with cultivated carrot
+#I use Dsuite to perform abba-baba tests (https://github.com/millanek/Dsuite), you need three files for this analysis: 1) a vcf with all the samples, including at least one outgroup sample; 2) a TREE.txt file indicating the trio of populations you want to evaluate: (Outgroup,(CROP,(NAT,INT)));and 3) a SETS.txt file with two columns: the first with the name of the samples in the vcf file and the second with the population/group information (e.g., Outgroup, CROP, NAT, or INV)
+#IMPORTANT: instead of subsetting the vcfs, you can ignore samples using the xxx keyword

+./Dsuite Dtrios -t TREE.txt -c -o out_pop.txt INPUT_FILE.vcf SETS.txt

-#back in r, run gradient forest models to identify the environmental variables that better explain introgression frequencies
+#back in r, run gradient forest models to identify the environmental variables that better explain introgression proportions